Normandy: from World War to Camembert

 Normandy's Old Cities

-Many historical sites where bombed during the Invasion of Normandy.
+Many historical sites were bombed during the Invasion of Normandy.
 However, many sites remain untouched (or were rebuilt after the war).
-For instance, Bayeux old city with its majestic cathedral and milenary old tapestry is a must see.
-Those passionate about impressionist painters or Joan of Arc history will also enjoy visiting Rouen.
+For instance, Bayeux's old town with its majestic cathedral and millennium old Bayeux Tapestry depicting the Norman invasion of England in 1066 are must-sees.
+Those passionate about impressionist painters or Joan of Arc will also enjoy visiting Rouen.

 ©Ben Bard - Bayeux Old City

-Why to avoid Day Trips from Paris to Normandy
+Why You Should avoid Day Trips from Paris to Normandy

-Of course, the history of Normandy is not just limited to the 20th century, first invaded by the Vikings, it was then bore witness to Joan of Arc’s bravery and William the Conqueror’s endless thirst for greatness, followed by the Hundred Year War (between France and Great Britain) and then the first World War.
+Of course, the history of Normandy is not limited to the 20th century.
+It was first invaded by the Vikings in 845 (find out more aout the Siege of Paris.
+It bore witness to Joan of Arc’s bravery in the early 15th century, and William the Conqueror’s endless thirst for greatness, followed by the Hundred Years War (between France and Great Britain) and then the First World War.

-The cuisine in Normandy is renowned for its mouth-watering taste, with a particular focus on dairy, alcohol and seafood.
+Normandy cuisine is renowned for its mouth-watering taste, with a particular focus on dairy, alcohol and seafood.
 Butter and other dairy products can be found all over the region and are devilishly more-ish.
 Norman cider and calvados (apple brandy) are made from the local apple orchards that you will spot as you make your way through the Norman hinterland and seaside.

 Perhaps one of the best things about Normandy is the people who live there.
-It’s always difficult to generalize on these matters - and neither of us: Guillaume or Emilie have Norman roots – but, objectively, the Normans are joyful, open people who are easy to talk to and eager to welcome you to their region.
+It’s always difficult to generalize on these matters - and neither Guillaume nor Emilie have Norman roots.
+However, speaking objectively, we know the people of Normandy are joyful, open people who are easy to talk to and eager to welcome you to their region.